GitSimmons/r0mvptracker/README.md

 Ragnarok is an online game with server wide bosses to hunt.
 This tool helps players to see which bosses are available at a glance rather than spending time consulting the previous solution - a manually updated google spreadsheet.

 On the front-end, NextJS renders out the basic table and pulls the data through a subscription to FireStore.
 Because NextJS uses SSR, requests to the database are kept constant rather than based on current users.
-The backend is populated through Puppeteer, but I have yet to open source that code.
+The web scraper and Cloud function for updating the DB are available in the repo r0mvptracker-backend.

 ## Requirements